 This can for example be a NFS shared storage, in which case resiliency and scalability must be addressed by the underlying shared storage solution (e.g. RAID mechanism in the storage hardware).

 if you use the archiving service, you will be able to manually browse the files.
 The file organisation and layout is easy to understand.
-However there is no guarantee this layout will be compatible with subsequent punchplatorm releases.
+However, there is no guarantee this layout will be compatible with subsequent punchplatform releases.
 We strongly advocate you stick to the official archiving service tooling.

-Data is written by batch.
-Each batch is described by a name, number of logs, number of stored bytes, etc. This set of informations is stored into an Elasticsearch cluster.
+Data is written in batches.
+Each batch is described by a name, number of logs, number of stored bytes, etc. This set of information is stored into an Elasticsearch cluster.
 So the punch archiving service needs Ceph (or a shared file-system) and Elasticsearch to work.

-This set of informations, also named as meta-data in this documentation, offers two main features:
+This set of information, also named as metadata in this documentation, offers two main features:

 - a global overview of you data through Kibana dashboards: you know where is your data, you can compute statistics on specific time-ranges, etc.